 The quantitative measures of trade orientation and optimal currency area effects suggest that Pakistan should not peg its exchange rate.
-Pakistan's trade orientation is among the lowest in the sample (Chart 1a), and the share of its exports to its main trade partner currency area is relatively low (Chart 1b).
-Moreover, the synchronicity of its economic cycle with that of its main trading partner is towards the lower end of the sample (Chart 1c).
+Pakistan's trade orientation is among the lowest in the sample (Chart 2a), and the share of its exports to its main trade partner currency area is relatively low (Chart 2b).
+Moreover, the synchronicity of its economic cycle with that of its main trading partner is towards the lower end of the sample (Chart 2c).

-B. Financial Integration
+3.2.
+Financial Integration

-Other factors equal, the disadvantages of exchange rate inflexibility rise as economies' integration into global markets increases.
-As noted by Rogoff et al (2004) and Husain, Mody, and Rogoff (2004), in developing countries with limited access to private external capital, pegs and other limited flexibility exchange arrangements have been associated with lower inflation, without an apparent cost in terms of lower growth or higher growth volatility.
-In emerging market economies, where exposure to international financial flows is greater, less flexible regimes have had a higher propensity of experience banking and/or currency crises.
-In advanced economies, free floats have on average registered faster growth than other regimes, without incurring higher inflation.
+Other factors being equal, the disadvantages of exchange rate inflexibility rise as economies' integration into global markets increases.
+As noted by Rogoff and others (2004) and Husain, Mody, and Rogoff (2005), in developing countries with limited access to private external capital, pegs and other exchange arrangements with limited flexibility have been associated with lower inflation, without an apparent cost in terms of lower growth or higher growth volatility.
+In emerging market economies, where exposure to international financial flows is greater, less flexible regimes have had a higher propensity to experience banking and/or currency crises.
+In advanced economies, free floats have, on average, registered faster growth than other regimes, without incurring higher inflation.

-The method used by Rogoff et al (2004) to assess whether an economy has access to private external capital is whether or not it is included in the Morgan Stanley Capital

-International (MSCI) emerging markets index.
+The method used by Rogoff et al. (2004) to assess whether an economy has access to private external capital is whether or not it is included in the Morgan Stanley Capital International (MSCI) emerging markets index.
 This index is based on a number of qualitative and quantitative indicators of each economy, including GDP per capita, local government regulations, perceived investment risk, foreign ownership limits, and capital controls.
-Other (similar) indices include JP Morgan's Emerging Market Bond Index Plus (EMBI+) and the IFC's various emerging market indices (which are now maintained by S&P).
-Among the IFC's indices, the IFCI Composite covers the emerging market economies whose stock markets are considered the most liquid (based on market capitalization and turnover), the IFCG Composite includes the IFCI Composite group plus a number of other countries where stock markets are somewhat less liquid, and the IFCG Frontier Composite comprises countries that have less information availability and are thus not included in the other indices.
+Other (similar) indices include JP Morgan's Emerging Market Bond Index Plus (EMBI+) and the International Finance Corporation's (IFC) various emerging market indices [which are now maintained by Standard and Poors (S&P)].
+Among the IFC's indices, the IFCI Composite covers the emerging market economies whose stock markets are considered the most liquid (based on market capitalization and turnover), the IFCG Composite includes the IFCI Composite group plus a number of other countries where stock markets are somewhat less liquid, and the IFCG Frontier Composite comprises countries that have less extensive information availability and are thus not included in the other indices.
 Clearly, countries that are not in any of these indices would appear not to be integrated into global financial markets; countries that are only in the IFCG Frontier Composite would also appear to be relatively less integrated.

 Some countries may have been excluded from the major emerging market indices because of their small size, even if foreign investor participation in their financial markets was significant relative to the size of their economies.
-The IFC indices, for example, initially had indicative thresholds of \$2 billion for stock market capitalization and \$1 billion for annual stock market turnover.
-Hence, a quantitative measure of the ratio of the countries'
+The IFC indices, for example, initially had indicative thresholds of \$2 billion for stock market capitalization and \$1 billion for annual stock market turnover.8 Hence, a quantitative measure of the ratio of the countries' stock market capitalization and/or annual stock market turnover to GDP may be a useful supplement to the previous measure.
+In principle, this measure could facilitate identification of small economies that are relatively well integrated into global financial markets but have not been included in the major emerging market indices.